bicisteadm/ansible-ci-images/README.md

 # Azure Pipelines Agent Ansible Role

+**🔀 Fork of [GitHub Actions runner-images](https://github.com/actions/runner-images) converted to Ansible**

-This Ansible role installs Azure Pipelines Agent on Ubuntu 22.04 LXC containers with a complete set of development tools.
+This Ansible role is based on the official [GitHub Actions runner-images](https://github.com/actions/runner-images) repository and installs the same comprehensive set of development tools on Ubuntu 22.04 LXC containers.
+Instead of building VM images, this role configures existing containers with the identical software stack used by GitHub-hosted runners.

 ## Overview